 We could not rent our U-Haul for any longer than 24 hours for a local move rate.

-Almost any U-Haul location around the country won’t let you add days for a U-Haul you’ll be returning to the same store, but our store did say that there were some U-Haul locations that still might allow it in rare situations.
+Almost any U-Haul location around the country won’t let you add days at the “local move” rate for a U-Haul you’ll be returning to the same store, but our store did say that there were some U-Haul locations that still might allow it in rare situations.
 But in most cases, U-Haul will instead try and sell you on one of their moving containers if those are available in your area.

 For long-distance moves, you get five days with your truck.
 We asked and yes, you can add days to your rental – but only with advance coordination with your local U-Haul store.